ZolManStaff/BOFAMET_STEALER/README.md

 ### 1. C2 Server Installation and Configuration:

-The server can be installed on Linux or Windows systems.
+The server can be installed on Linux system.

 **Prerequisites:**
 *   **Recommended Operating System: Ubuntu 20.04.**